Group aiming to defund disinformation tries to drain Fox News of online advertising

 Taking on Fox News is an uphill battle

-Convincing ad exchanges to blacklist Fox will be an uphill battle.
+Convincing ad exchanges to blacklist Fox, the nation's top-rated cable news network, will be an uphill battle.
 For one thing, it may be hard to prove that Fox News itself is doing anything that explicitly violates the exchanges' rules.

 Former CNN executive Klein said Fox News has mastered the art of going right up to the edge of a line with its boundary-pushing and often inflammatory programming.